Margin Requirements – What is Margin?

 Margin requirements may change from time to time.
-In order to prevent any confusion, NSFX Ltd., will always, on a best endeavors basis, make its best attempt to inform traders about any projected Margin Requirements Changes via email or phone.
+To prevent any confusion, NSFX Ltd. will always make it's best to attempt to inform traders about any projected Margin Requirements Changes via email or phone.

-“Calculate hedged margin using larger leg” enables the mode of calculation of margin using the larger position.
-For example, if there are two hedging positions of one symbol, but with different volumes – sell 1 Standard Lot EURUSD at 1.1268 and buy 2 Standard Lots EURUSD at 1.1260, then the total margin will be equal to the margin of the larger position (2 Standard Lots EURUSD at 1.1260).
+“Calculate hedged margin using larger leg” enables the mode of calculating margin using the larger position.
+For example, if there are two hedging positions of one symbol, but with different volumes – sell 1 Standard Lot EUR/USD at 1.1268 and buy 2 Standard Lots EUR/USD at 1.1260.
+The total margin will be equal to the larger position (2 Standard Lots EURUSD at 1.1260).

 2 Standard Lots x 1.1260 / 30 = €7,506.7

 Should your account be designated in USD or GBP, the Base Currency Margin, in this case, €7,506.7, requires a currency conversion from EUR to GBP or USD.